 What is Linguistics?

-Linguistics, the science of language, is an interdisciplinary field which relates to the diversity of the cultures and languages of the world.
+Linguistics, the science of language, is an interdisciplinary field that relates to the diversity of the cultures and languages of the world.
 It is an integral part of most serious pursuits dealing with aspects of language study and analysis.
 As the boundaries of the world change, an understanding of individual languages and cultures becomes increasingly important.
 Communication in this complex society requires knowledge of the workings of languages, as well as their interrelationship within their respective cultures.

 All linguistics majors are expected to acquire knowledge of the functions of language at various levels and knowledge of the techniques and methods used in language analysis.
 A student of linguistics will thereby significantly advance their appreciation of linguistic and cultural diversity.

 Linguistics at Western

 Students who study linguistics acquire valuable intellectual skills, such as analytical reasoning, critical thinking, argumentation, and clarity of expression.
 They can make insightful observations, formulate clear and testable hypotheses, generate predictions, make arguments and draw conclusions, and communicate findings to a wider community.